Head & Neck Cancers Program

 In many cases, radical neck dissections have been replaced by less radical surgeries that preserve the nerves, arteries, and muscles in the neck.
 Patients continue to move, speak, breathe, and eat normally after less radical surgeries, without sacrificing cure rates.
 Additionally, in recent years, the field of reconstructive surgery has achieved many breakthroughs, yielding previously unattainable cosmetic and functional outcomes.

-The integration of chemotherapy with radiation has become an effective treatment for patients with head and neck cancer that involves the lymph nodes or that is locally extensive.
-This approach can lead to organ preservation and increase the chance of cure for many patients.
-Breakthroughs in targeted therapy and biomarkers allow for personalized treatment plans that can avoid the toxicities of conventional chemotherapy in some cases.
+Our medical oncologists have unique expertise in head and neck cancers and dedicate their practice entirely to cancers of the head and neck.
+The integration of chemotherapy with radiation has become very important for patients with head and neck cancers that involve the lymph nodes or is locally extensive, and this approach can lead to organ preservation and increase the chance of cure for many patients.
+Breakthroughs in targeted therapy and biomarkers allow a personalized approach that can avoid the toxicities of conventional chemotherapy in some cases, and new treatments to prevent recurrence in high-risk situations are also being studied.
 For patients with recurrent disease, new anti-cancer drugs and immunotherapies are also available.

-Radiation therapy is critical for almost all advanced head and neck cancers.
-It can be delivered alone, or in combination with chemotherapy as a primary therapy or an after surgical therapy.
-New radiation techniques, such as intensity modulated radiation therapy (IMRT) effectively targets tumors while simultaneously minimizing damage to surrounding normal tissues, a critical concern for head and neck tumor patients.
+Radiation treatment is critical for almost all advanced head and neck cancers.
+Radiation therapy can be delivered alone or combined with chemotherapy as a primary therapy or after surgery.
+Our radiation oncologists specialize in the use of intensity-modulated radiation therapy (IMRT) to effectively and more precisely target head and neck tumors.